Build a Trusted Brand

 Evidence of the upside can be challenging for most companies to quantify with hard data, due to the difficulty isolating the specific impact of Trustpilot as part of their above-the-line advertising campaigns.
 Many advertisers have put their faith in Trustpilot because of qualitative input they receive from their customers about the importance of ratings and reviews, and also because of the upside they have seen when they use Trustpilot on digital campaigns, which are typically easier to measure, test and optimise.

-Despite the challenges associated with quantifying the benefit, three in five advertisers surveyed (60%) point to improved online conversions as
+Despite the challenges associated with quantifying the benefit, three in five advertisers surveyed (60%) point to improved online conversions as a major benefit, while more than a third report an improvement in offline conversions (36%) as significant upside.

 In the case of digital conversions, this shows the extent to which brands are taking a holistic approach to their advertising campaigns, with the use of offline advertising to promote ecommerce now very much part of a mainstream approach to marketing.
 The ability for brands to measure the uptick in online activity - for example the immediate impact of a TV ad on search and website activity - has accelerated this process.